odinuv/web/slides/database-tech/slides.md

     - Does not work in **concurrent environment**.
 - Obtaining the value must be **thread-safe**.
     - Hard to test -- requires multiple users in rapid succession.
-- The last insert value is tied to **database session** (connection).
+- The last-insert-value is tied to the **database session** (connection).
 </section>

 <section markdown='1'>
 ## Integrity Constraints
-- Basic ones on single table:
+- Basic ones on a single table:
-    - NOT NULL -- column with required value
+    - NOT NULL -- a column with a required value
     - `UNIQUE (KEY)`, `PRIMARY (KEY)` -- keys
     - `CHECK` -- arbitrary rules, not supported by some systems
         - e.g. `height > 0`